Back to All Events

 DAHA is engaged in an unprecedented multi-year project to present all of Antonín Dvořák’s chamber works.
 Join us when we offer our next exciting chapter in this ongoing cycle, organized by violinist Laura Jean Goldberg and featuring the Sullivan Quartet.

-This year’s concert – part of the Year of Czech Music 2024 – explores Dvořák’s early and revealing String Quartet no.4 in E Minor; a further fascinating compositional facet in the String Quartet Movement in F Major; and selections from the exquisite, ever-romantic Cypresses.
+This year’s concert – part of the Year of Czech Music 2024 – explores Dvořák’s early and revealing String Quartet no.4 in E Minor; a further fascinating compositional rarity in the String Quartet Movement in F Major; plus selections from the exquisite, ever-romantic Cypresses.

 Dvořák’s prolific output of chamber works exceeded forty duos, trios, string quartets, quintets and sextets.
 For a taste of earlier concerts in DAHA’s series, we invite you to visit our YouTube channel.